 \section{A further result.}

 \begin{Thm} Let $n>1$ be an integer.
-Let $G$ be a finite and connected graph having at least one edge and a good function $h$ such that a non-negative integer $a_{\lambda}$ is assigned to each edge $e_{\lambda}$ satisfying the following condition{\rm :} if an edge contains a vertex of degree $1$, then $0$, $1$ or $2$ is assigned to the edge.
+Let $G$ be a connected graph having at least one edge.
+Assume that a good function $h$ is given.
+Assume also that a non-negative integer is assigned to each edge satisfying the following condition by a map $l${\rm :} if an edge $e$ contains a vertex of degree $1$, then $l(e)=0,1,2$.

-In this situation there exist an {\rm (}$n+1${\rm )}-dimensional connected and orientable manifold $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following five properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G${\rm :} we denote an isomorphism by $\phi:W_f \rightarrow G$. \item If we consider the natural quotient map onto the graph and for each point that is not a vertex and that is in an edge an integer $a_{\lambda}$ is assigned to, then the preimage is diffeomorphic to a manifold obtained by removing $a_{\lambda}$ copies of a standard closed disc $D^n$ disjointly smoothly embedded into $S^n$ {\rm (}$a_{\lambda}=0$ means that the resulting manifold is diffeomorphic to $S^n$ and $a_{\lambda}=1$ means that the resulting manifold is diffeomorphic to $\mathbb{R}${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item At singular points at which the function $f$ does not have local extrema, except finitely many ones, the functions are Morse functions or Morse-Bott functions. \item At singular points at which the function $f$ has local extrema, except finitely many ones, the functions are Morse functions, Morse-Bott functions, or represented as compositions of two Morse functions or compositions of Morse-Bott functions with Morse functions. \end{enumerate} \end{Thm} \begin{proof} STEP 1 Construction around a vertex at which $h$ does not have a local extremum. \\
+In this situation there exist an {\rm (}$n+1${\rm )}-dimensional connected and orientable manifold $M$ and a smooth function $f:M \rightarrow \mathbb{R}$ satisfying the following five properties. \begin{enumerate} \item The Reeb graph $W_f$ is isomorphic to $G$ and an isomorphism $\phi:W_f \rightarrow G$ exists. \item If we consider the natural quotient map onto the graph and for each point that is not a vertex and that is in an edge $e$ satisfying $l(e)=q \geq 0$, then the preimage is diffeomorphic to a manifold obtained by removing $q$ standard disks disjointly and smoothly embedded into an $n$-dimensional standard sphere {\rm (}$q=0$ means that the resulting manifold is diffeomorphic to $S^n$ and $q=1$ means that the resulting manifold is diffeomorphic to $\mathbb{R}${\rm )}. \item For a point $p \in M$ mapped by the quotient map $q_f$ to a vertex $v$, $f(p)=h(\phi(v))$. \item At singular points at which the function $f$ does not have local extrema, except finitely many ones, the local functions are Morse functions or Morse-Bott functions. \item At singular points at which the function $f$ has local extrema, except finitely many ones, the local functions are Morse functions, Morse-Bott functions, or represented as the compositions of two Morse functions or compositions of Morse-Bott functions with Morse functions. \end{enumerate} \end{Thm} \begin{proof} STEP 1 Construction around a vertex at which $h$ does not have a local extremum. \\